S-040/doctor-s-appointment-page/README.md

   <h2 align="center">Doclab - Hospital Website</h2>

-  Doclab is a fully responsive hospital website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Doclab is a a user-friendly web interface for the doctor appointment booking page.
+The design should focus on simplicity and ease of use, allowing patients to easily find and book appointments with doctors. responsive hospital website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href="https://codewithsadee.github.io/doclab/"><strong>➥ Live Demo</strong></a>